Online banking: The definitive guide

 All the high street banks offer customers the chance to manage their accounts online.

-Features offered are broadly the same, so what really makes or breaks a site is its usability.
+As the features offered by most banks are broadly the same, what really makes or breaks a site is its usability.

 Big no-nos for most customers include inconsistent navigation and page layouts, unexplained bank jargon, unhelpful error messages and on-site search engines that fail to find the requests they're tasked with.

-Account aggregation allows those with internet accessible accounts at several financial institutions to manage all their accounts from a single web page.
-The sites are popular with savers trying to make the most of their money by moving it around.
+Account aggregation allows those with internet accessible accounts at several financial institutions to monitor their accounts from a single web page or mobile application.

 But the Financial Services Authority (FSA) does not regulate the provision of these (and other) aggregation services; users share their online banking login details at their own risk.